Inedo/inedo-docs/BuildMaster/builds/continuous-integration/build-triggers-and-monitors.md

 #### Scheduled Jobs
+Scheduled Jobs is a feature that was first implemented in version 6.1.11.

 A common use for Scheduled Jobs is for implementing continuous integration using a repository that would only be checked once per day or week to ensure all code changes have been submitted.

 Another possible scenario for a Scheduled Job would be to monitor an output folder for new files at a scheduled time. i.e. If your company has a folder that developers use for their build output.
 BuildMaster can automatically check that path every few minutes for new files and create a new build once the files are in the folder.
 Here is an [example](https://buildmaster.inedo.com/applications/42/) of how this works.